Baranidharanv06/OS-Kernal/README.md

 - x86 protected mode and memory segmentation
 - VGA text mode and direct memory-mapped I/O
 - PS/2 keyboard protocol — scan codes, status registers, I/O port reads
-- Interrupt Descriptor Tables (IDT) and PIC remapping
+- Implementing `kmalloc`/`kfree` with a bump allocator from scratch
+- Building a command parser and shell loop without any standard library
 - Writing freestanding C — no `malloc`, no `printf`, no OS beneath you
 - Cross-compiling for a different architecture and binary format on macOS
 - GNU `make`, linker scripts, and ELF binary structure
+- Debugging bare-metal code using QEMU

 ---

 ## Roadmap

-- [ ] Memory management — implement `kmalloc` / `kfree` with a simple bump allocator
 - [ ] Interrupt-driven keyboard (replace polling with IDT + IRQ1)
-- [ ] Basic shell — command input, parsing, and built-in commands
 - [ ] Paging — virtual memory with a page table
+- [ ] `echo` command that uses `kmalloc` to store strings dynamically
+- [ ] Process scheduler — basic round-robin multitasking
 - [ ] Filesystem — simple in-memory FAT-style filesystem

 ---